wumke/react-native-local-notifications/README.md

     ```
     <receiver android:process=":remote" android:name="com.github.wumke.RNLocalNotifications.AlarmReceiver" android:exported="true"></receiver>
     ```
-* In the MainActivity.java file of your android studio project add:
+* In the MainActivity.java file of your android studio project add: (this will clear all notifications when you open the app)
   ```
+  import android.content.Context;
+  ...
   @Override
       public void onResume() {
           super.onResume();